BPF Co-Founder John Smart's talk, at World Future 2012 in Toronto.

 Your donation to the Operating Fund allows us to selectively advertise, do competitor support, and fundraise.

 Your donation here is a way to provide permanent operating support to BPF as an organization, via endowment interest.
 Endowment principal may not be spent as long as BPF is a legal entity.
 To make a major gift to the BPF endowment, please contact John Smart or Kenneth Hayworth.

 BPF is committed to transparency where possible in our large donations, while also respecting privacy requests.
 All donors of $1,000 or more to any of BPF's Prizes, Funds, or Endowment are listed below, identifying the donor when allowed, ranked by donation size, and with details on donation type and year.

 |Anonymous||$5,000 - Evaluation Fund (2012)|

 |Art Shaposhnikov||$5,000 - Evaluation Fund (2013)|

 |Anonymous||$2,000 - General Fund (2012)|

 |Benjamin Hoffman||$1,000 - Evaluation Fund (2012)|

 |Edgar W. Swank||$1,000 - General Fund (2012)|

-For all donations of $1,000 or above, donors are encouraged to share an optional short statement (typically 500 words or less, with occasional exceptions) of their thoughts on brain preservation, BPF's mission or vision, or other insights, strategies, or feedback, to be listed below alphabetically.
-We are very grateful to receive such statements, and to share them below when they are courteous and relevant.
+For all donations of $1,000 or above, donors are encouraged to share an optional short statement (typically 500 words or less) of their thoughts on brain preservation, BPF's mission or vision, or other insights, strategies, or feedback, to be listed below alphabetically.
+We are very grateful to receive such statements, and to share them publicly here when they are courteous and relevant.